craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Tracking/Magical Items of Note.md

 ## Weapons
 - Magni Liberatoris Nostri Temporis
 	- > A +3 longsword, crafted by [[Guraxlog]] for [[Arthur Simonson]] during the [[Unification]]
+	- >> This sword is cursed.
+The attuned emotionally needs it to be close at hand at all times.
 	- Currently possessed by [[Arthur Simonson]]

 - Greystone's Arm